 In theory, you can explore it all by yourself.
 However, you will miss out on a world of stories that shaped this city.
 A guided tour of Barcelona is always a good idea to get you started.

 We are not going to lie.
 Barcelona is not cheap.
 Flourishing with worldwide popularity the city rarely sleeps.
-The tourism has had a substantial impact on prices of accommodation as well as other goods and services.
+Tourism has had a substantial impact on prices of accommodation as well as other goods and services.
 For better deals, leave the crowded tourist spots behind and aim for the clandestine streets mainly visited by the locals.